-Eliza Reid is a bestselling writer, public speaker, gender equality advocate, cofounder of the acclaimed Iceland Writers Retreat and former first lady of Iceland.
+Eliza Reid is a writer, public speaker, gender equality advocate, cofounder of the acclaimed Iceland Writers Retreat and former first lady of Iceland.
 She was born and raised in Canada but has lived in Iceland for over twenty years.
-Eliza’s first book, Secrets of the Sprakkar: Iceland’s Extraordinary Women and How They Are Changing the World, was an instant bestseller in Canada and Iceland, a New York Times Book Review Editors’ Pick, and translated into numerous languages.
-Her first novel, an Iceland-set mystery called Death on the Island (Death of a Diplomat in the UK) was an instant USA Today bestseller, an instant bestseller in Canada and Iceland, and has been optioned for television in a pre-empt deal.
+She is the author of three books, all of which has been instants bestsellers in Canada and Iceland: The First Lady Next Door: A Memoir of Iceland, Identity, and Unexpected Adventure (2026), Secrets of the Sprakkar: Iceland’s Extraordinary Women and How They Are Changing the World (2022), and the Iceland-set mystery Death on the Island (Death of a Diplomat in the UK) (2025), which was also an instant USA Today bestseller and is in development as a television series.

-Eliza’s advocacy in the field of gender equality has been praised by former U.S. President Joe Biden, Canadian Governor General Mary Simon, and numerous others.
-She has also been honoured with awards from the Better World Fund, Meet in Reykjavík, and the Institute for South Asian Women.
+Eliza’s advocacy in the field of gender equality has been praised by former U.S. President Joe Biden, former Canadian Governor General Mary Simon, and numerous others.
+She has also been honoured with numerous awards, including from the Better World Fund, Meet in Reykjavík, and the Institute for South Asian Women.

 Eliza has degrees from the University of Toronto (Trinity College) and Oxford University (St. Antony’s College).
 She lives in the outskirts of Reykjavík with her husband and four children.